‘The best science is international’: UK, EU restore research partnership

 Having access to the capabilities of partners from countries such as the Netherlands, Spain, and Greece has helped Tevva see what’s possible in pushing for greater efficiency – hauling more cargo, for greater distances, for less energy.
 With their zero-emissions trucks as laboratories, Tevva is helping manufacturers demonstrate their capabilities.

-“It’s kind of a two way street.
+“It’s kind of a two-way street.
 We’re developing a product, while some of them are developing tools,” says Mr. Cottrell.
 What’s clear is that together they’re pushing the envelope.
 “This depth of consortium couldn’t have been built solely in the U.K.,” he says.

-As Britain left the European Union, it strained the bridge between British scientists and their EU counterparts, and also severed British access to Horizon Europe, the EU’s behemoth innovation-funding arm and its €95.5 billion coffer.
+As Britain left the European Union, it strained the bridge between British scientists and their EU counterparts, and severed British access to Horizon Europe, the EU’s behemoth innovation-funding arm and its €95.5 billion ($104.5 billion) coffer.
 This month, after years of negotiations, the United Kingdom is back as an “associate country” to Horizon Europe, and the world will be better for it, scientists say.

 Today’s most pressing issues require the best-trained scientific minds, and those talents are rarely contained within a single country’s borders, says Adrian Smith, president of the Royal Society, the U.K.’s independent science academy.